erinfry6/AncGeneExpReconstructionBT/README.md

 				home/scripts

-				home/BayesTraitsV2

 Place the contents of this repository in the scripts folder.

-The home/BayesTraitsV2 directory is the downloaded Version 2 of BayesTraits (http://www.evolution.rdg.ac.uk/BayesTraits.html) BayesTraits Manual: http://www.evolution.rdg.ac.uk/BayesTraitsV2.0Files/TraitsV2Manual.pdf
+BayesTraits Manual: http://www.evolution.rdg.ac.uk/BayesTraitsV2.0Files/TraitsV2Manual.pdf

-*For this particular pipeline, I have used a modified version of BayesTraits (by Andrew Meade) that allows for the specification of priors on ancestral nodes.*
+*For this particular pipeline, I have used a modified version of BayesTraits (by Andrew Meade) that allows for the specification of priors on ancestral nodes.
+This version can be obtained by cont*

 #################################################################################